mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 available ``Connections``.

 .. code::

    add connection to availableConnections increment available connection count set connection state to "available"

 Populating the Pool with a Connection (Internal Implementation)
 ---------------------------------------------------------------

-If minPoolSize > 0, then the pool MUST ensure that it always has at least minPoolSize total ``Connections``.
-In order to achieve this, it needs to be able to create Connections that are immediately checked in instead of out (i.e. "populate the pool").
+If minPoolSize is set, the pool MUST ensure that it always has at least minPoolSize total ``Connections``.
+In order to achieve this, it needs to be able to create ``Connections`` that begin as checked in instead of checked out (i.e. "populate the pool").
 Performing this process MUST NOT block any application threads.
-For example, it could be performed on a background thread or perform the I/O in a non-blocking manner.
+For example, it could be performed on a background thread or via the use of non-blocking I/O.

 .. code::